thescientist13/greenwood-starter-presentation/README.md

 For those unfamiliar, [CSS Zen Garden](http://www.csszengarden.com/) is a site the shares examples of designers and developers using the same HTML, but making completely unique looking layouts using just CSS.
 The concept of a theme pack is an homage to this philosophy.
 Just like you would have in Google Slides or Powerpoint, this project provides not only templates and styles to pre-theme and layout all your context, but also a complete UI to develop and present the slides with!

-> _As this repo and plugin are both based on Greenwood, you are able to use all of Greenwood's [APIs](https://www.greenwoodjs.io/docs/) and [plugins](https://www.greenwoodjs.io/plugins/) in your own project too._
+> _As this repo and plugin are both based on Greenwood, you are able to use all of Greenwood's [standard APIs and plugins](https://www.greenwoodjs.dev/docs/) in your own project too._

 ### Development